nemequ/portable-snippets/random/README.md

 Note that, even if the fast source is implemented using the same algorithm as the reproducible source (i.e., PGC with a 32-bit state), the fast source will *not* alter the state of the reproducible PRNG.

+## Dependencies

+This module requires the following portable-snippet modules:

+ * exact-int
+ * atomic — for thread-safety
+ * clock — for seeding
+ * once — for thread-safety
+ * cpu — to detect CPU-based PRNGs (*i.e.*, RdRand on Intel)

+The code currently assumes the same directory structure as is used in the portable-snippets repository.
+Patches to allow other structures will be seriously considered.